katjakon/Coreference-Resolution/README.md

 + `out_dir`: A name for the directory where output files should be stored.
 + `--config`: The name of the config file where sieves are specified.
 This defaults to `config.txt`.
 + `--ext`: The extension files should have.
 This defaults to `conll`.
 If you only want to extract gold annotated file, set this to `gold_conll`.
 + `--lang`: A subdirectory in `in_dir` from which files should be extracted.
 Set this to `english` to only extract english files from nested Ontonotes corpus.
+Per default all subdirectories will be searched.

 Examples:<br>
 `main.py corpus output`<br>
 `main.py --ext gold_conll corpus output`<br>
-`main.py --ext gold_conll -- lang english nested_corpus output`
+`main.py --ext gold_conll --lang english nested_corpus output`

 ### Adjust Sieves